Contact the Mathematics Help Desk

 Welcome to the School of Mathematics (Computing)

-If you have brought your own computer, please read the section on laptops, file access and printing, you will be able to print from your laptop and also access the files in your UNIX home directory.
+If you have brought your own computer, please read the section on laptops, file access, and printing.
+You will be able to print from your laptop and also access the files in your Linux home directory.
 Should you require any further information please contact us.
-If you a returning member, welcome back.

-If your laptop does not have wireless capability, please email , and we can arrange for a wire to be installed in your office.
+If your laptop does not have wireless capability, please email , and we can arrange for an Ethernet cable to be installed in your office.

 To print from your laptop please refer to the documentation available at https://www.math.ias.edu/computing/printers